EyeLoveKnots

 R2: Front post slip stitch up 4x (this is around double crochet post, and base row post 2x to get to next spot – shown in photo above).
 (Chain 11, work 2 SC into the 2nd chain, and each chain across, then FPSC around the base of the next 2 base row posts) 18x.

-(I am writing this pattern after the hat has been shipped so bare with me for the next row.
-Big picture: Work curls up to the front of the beanie, and fasten off, then and skip the center most 6 curls, then reattach yarn, and continue working around- you can check yourself by mapping out the stitches around your beanie before actually working them).
-If you find an error, please let me know!
+Main Idea: Work curls up to the front of the beanie, and fasten off, then and skip the center most 6 curls, then reattach yarn, and continue working around- you can check yourself by mapping out the stitches around your beanie before actually working them).

 For Row 4, the inside most curls may be slightly staggered to each other, and that’s okay!